 Basic First Aid Trauma Kit Supplies

 Consider setting aside a smaller kit that allows you to render basic first aid, especially if you regularly have to go into tall buildings or treat patients for whom transport may prove complex or difficult.
-At minimum, include the following:
+At a minimum, include the following:

 - Disinfecting tools